dvirvar/BasicShooter/README.md

 ## Weapon's Stats

 Strategic decision-making is vital in Donuts Shooter, and that's why we've implemented a comprehensive weapon's stats system.
-Compare various weapons, such as fire rate, accuracy, and more, to choose the perfect loadout that suits your playstyle.
+Compare various weapons, such as fire rate, fire power, reload speed, and more, to choose the perfect loadout that suits your playstyle.

 ## Main Programming Concepts